Wildland–urban interface

 The wildland–urban interface (WUI) is a zone of transition between wilderness (unoccupied land) and land developed by human activity – an area where a built environment meets or intermingles with a natural environment.
 Human settlements in the WUI are at a greater risk of catastrophic wildfire.

+The wildland-urban interface poses challenges to public health, causes environmental impacts, and facilitates the transmission of zoonotic diseases.